microsoft/Policy-Weaver/README.md

 # :rocket: Getting Started

 Follow the General Prerequisites and Installation steps below [here](#clipboard-general-prerequisites).
 Then, depending on your source catalog, follow the specific setup instructions for either [Databricks](#thread-databricks-specific-setup) or [Snowflake](#thread-snowflake-specific-setup).
+If you run into any issues, wish for new features or let us know that you like the accelerator, let us know via our feedback form [https://aka.ms/pwfeedback](https://aka.ms/pwfeedback)

 ## :clipboard: General Prerequisites
 Before installing and running this solution, ensure you have: